CX Is a Team Sport

-Magers cites Airbnb and Anthem Health as good examples of customer champion organizations.
+Magers cites Anthem Health as a good example of customer champion organizations.
 “They know that every experience a customer has can drive how they field their behavior,” she says.
 “Whether they are going to buy or recommend more, they are very systematic about it, they have done a more holistic approach and it’s a part of their DNA.”

 There is no one ideal position who should own the customer experience.
 Each company structure and operations is unique.
 As a result, there are a variety of executives who are responsible for their brand’s customer experience.

 The marketing POV

 Marketing is still the dominant CX ownership discipline.
 And according to those interviewed in The Economist Intelligence Unit study, marketers have the advantage because they can focus attention on personalization, customer behavior, and the overall customer journey.
 Here is what some top marketers said in the study: